 Some 1.9 hectares of land north of Stanion Road, as shown on the Policies Map, is allocated for housing development.
 Housing development will be supported subject to the following criteria:

-A. The development shall provide for up to 25 dwellings;
+A. The development shall provide for a minimum of 25 dwellings;